Jacob Tuioti-Mariner

-Jacob Siaosiselaginato Tuioti-Mariner (born July 25, 1996) is an American football defensive end who is a free agent.
+Jacob Siaosiselaginato Tuioti-Mariner (born July 25, 1996) is an American former professional football defensive end.
 He played college football at UCLA.

-Early years
+Early life

 Born in Corona, California to a Samoan American family, Tuioti-Mariner attended St. John Bosco High School in Bellflower, California.

 As a senior, he contributed to the team winning the CIF Pac-5 Division championship and the CIF state championship Open Division bowl game.